ryannyunn/localeats-3000/README.md

 ## Description

 localeats:3000 is an app that allows you to search for the best restaurants that locals frequent.
-We used an algorithm that only returns the restaurants with top ratings that people keep going back to.
-For this project, we used the [Foursquare API]('http://developer.foursquare.com') to get the restaurants and their checkin data and the [Google Maps API]('http://developers.google.com/maps/') to visualize each venue on the map.
+We created an algorithm that only returns highly-rated restaurants that the same people keep going back to frequently.
+For this project, we used the [Foursquare API]('http://developer.foursquare.com') to get data about venue ratings and user checkins, as well as the [Google Maps API]('http://developers.google.com/maps/') to visualize venues on an interactive map.

 ## Background